lastmeta/HumanMoney/readme.md

 This does not entirely guarantee that bad actors won't succeed in colluding with one another to gain power, but it makes it far less likely if the accounts are somewhat evenly distributed.
 This means the largest entity is superiorally limited in its ability to aggregate voting power, it cannot use its power to vote itself up, beyond a certain point.
 If it does so, excess above the cap gets distributed to everyone.

-Therefore, there is always a constant natural redistribution of value down to the very smallest account. the median account remains replenished therefore and can possibly use it's voting power to pay for realworld products on a continual basis.
+Therefore, there is always a constant natural redistribution of value down to the very smallest account.
+The median account remains replenished therefore and can possibly use it's voting power to pay for realworld products on a continual basis.
 Producers can pay for the inputs to their products in the same manner and whichever layer becomes the aggregator of value, be it the retailer, the manufacturer, or the commodity miner, has a limit to their growth at any given moment.
 The largest accounts are constanly getting depleted and returning voting power to the consumer: they remain beholden to their consumers.

 Currency is not a store of value here.
 We cannot aggregate it over time.
 Yet it remains a current accounting of how much the group appreciates you; or rather, which producers the consumers appreciate.

 ### Currency Representation

 Representing the vote as currency means the currency is not an integer.
 It's not a unit, it's a percentage.
 For example you may have 0.000000001% of all the voting power that the group has (which is always 1 unit or 100%).

 #### Account Display